 From engineering a new form of landmine detection to improving the environmental sustainability of the campus, representing the most up to date research at a Select Committee to running exciting science activities for primary school children, social responsibility covers a huge range of activities and initiatives, many of which are just part of what we already do, but social responsibility means different things to different people.

 To make up your own mind, and find out more about what we do in our stories and the initiatives we are engaged in here.

-The Social Responsibility contact in the Faculty is:
+The social responsibility contacts in the Faculty are: